 Every year since 1914, International Women’s Day has been celebrated on March 8th.
 It is time to recognize the achievements of women and bring attention to the issues regarding gender inequality that still exist today.
 This day was originally called National Women’s Day and started in 1909 after 15,000 women marched in New York City, rallying for voting rights and improved working conditions and pay.
 Since the International Conference of Working Women upgraded this awareness day to an international level in 1910, it has gained recognition and is celebrated worldwide.

 Unfortunately, one place where women still experience inequality is in the restroom.
 They require more provisions in this area than men do; however, their needs are not always met.
 The long wait lines that have become the inevitable norm are bad enough, however, it only becomes worse for individuals who finally get into stalls and realize an unsanitary waste bin is their only option for disposing used hygiene products, or they do not have access to the feminine products that they need right away.
+Ensuring solutions are available when your users need them is vital to achieve the best standards of menstrual hygiene for all.

 How can businesses address these female necessities?